benjymous/annotations/sandman/sandman.75.md

 - #### Panel 4

-  The script here describes the background "transmuting into an island", which it seems wasn't kept for the final art.
+  The script here describes the background _"transmuting into an island"_, which it seems wasn't kept for the final art.
 This makes it clear that Shakespeare is already dreaming at this point.

 ### Page 22